 Do-Not-Intubate Order (DNI) is written by a physician that communicates a person’s wish to not have a breathing tube at the end of life.

 Do-Not-Resuscitate (DNR) Order, Do Not Attempt Resuscitation (DNAR) or Allow Natural Death (AND) are documents signed by a physician indicating that a person does not want medical personnel to perform cardiopulmonary resuscitation (CPR) or other life-support measures to restore breathing and the normal rhythm of the heart.
 In Arizona, this document must be printed on bright orange paper.

-Palliative is different than Hospice Care.
+Palliative Care is different than Hospice Care.
 Palliative Care provides support for patients facing debilitating chronic diseases and life-threatening illnesses.
 It helps a patient improve their quality of life, deal with side effects, reduce their anxiety and depression, and provide effective pain control.
-Palliative care can be offered at any stage of any illness, while Hospice Care is used during the last stages of life for patients who are ready to discontinue life-prolonging or curative treatments.
+Palliative care can be offered at any stage of any illness, while hospice care is used during the last stages of life for patients who are ready to discontinue life prolonging or curative treatments.

 Hospice care provides quality of life for a person in the final stages of an advanced, life-limiting illness.
 The goal of hospice care is to help a person so that they may live as fully and comfortably as possible.
 It is focused on treating a person’s symptoms instead of treating their disease.
 It does not hasten or postpone a person’s death.
 Hospice care also provides emotional support to caregivers during a difficult time ensuring that during a person’s final days, they are treated with dignity and compassion.